By Bryce J. Renninger | Indiewire September 23, 2010 at 2:37AM

 Over the past few months, we've profiled several projects that are being featured at IFP's Independent Film Week.
 As this year's Independent Film Week winds down, our In the Works column is putting the spotlight on several projects that have been workshopped and networked around New York this week.
-In this week's edition, we've got a futuristic thriller about a mysterious new drug, a personal doc about an Oscar-winning intersex filmmaker who was diagnosed with testicular cancer, a small story about a Maine logging town, and a doc looking back at a 1972 murder from a supposedly "post-racial" 21st Century America.
+In this week's edition, we've got a futuristic thriller about a mysterious new drug, a small story about a Maine logging town, and a doc looking back at a 1972 murder from a supposedly "post-racial" 21st Century America.

 Logline: "Relapse" is a dark futuristic thriller about an amnesiac chemist who has to piece together his former life in order to save his sister from Oblivion – a drug that erases memories.